IIT-PAVIS/smart_tag_authentication/README.md

 ## Model Training
 The model implementation is in the `classifier_ord_regr` folder.

-The modes have been implemented in `model.py`, while the dataloaders have been implemented in `data_module.py`.
+The model has been implemented in `model.py`, while the dataloaders have been implemented in `data_module.py`.

 ## Classifier Ordinal Regression
 ### Create Data Split